Acting Games | Drama Exercises and Games for Kids and Adults

 Tip: Try to encourage kids that being the last one to find a seat is not good, otherwise they may try and lose on purpose, which isn’t good for the flow of the game.

-Tip: This game is great for introducing more abstract thinking into the class as well: once students are comfortable with the rules, start to set themes for questions that aren’t based on appearance/things in the room.
+Tip: This game is great for introducing more abstract thinking into the class as well: once younger students are comfortable with the rules, start to set themes for questions that aren’t based on appearance/things in the room.
 Emotions, interests, experiences, etc.

 The Bears are Coming